-Writing the quality policy and the many ISO 9001 procedures (previously referred to as "documented procedures") is usually considered the most difficult step when implementing ISO 9001.
-This is because these documents have to meet all of the numerous technical requirements of the ISO 9001:2015 standard, which are often difficult to understand, interpret and apply to a company's circumstances.
-Another issue that complicates the ISO 9001 documentation development is the timing as writing these documents needs to happen at the beginning of the ISO 9001 implementation project.
-Without help and experience, this would be big initial hurdle.
+Writing the quality policy, procedures and other ISO 9001 documents is usually considered the most difficult step when implementing ISO 9001.
+This is because these documents have to meet all of the numerous technical requirements of the ISO 9001:2015 standard, which many find difficult to understand, interpret and apply to their company's circumstances.

 Which Documents Are Required by ISO 9001?

 Work instructions are detailed step-by-step instructions on how to perform a particular work process.
-ISO 9001:2015 does not include an absolute requirement for work instructions; however, section 8.5.1 requires having work instructions where they add value to the company.
+They should be created only where they add value to your company.

-Forms are not specifically required by ISO 9001:2015 but forms can be considered both work instructions (before they are filled in) and records (after they are filled in).
-For this reason, well-designed forms and checklists save time and efforts in meeting ISO 9001 requirements, and should, therefore, be part of every ISO 9001 quality management system.
+Forms and checklists are not specifically required but can be considered both work instructions (before they are filled in) and records (after they are filled in).
+Well-designed forms and checklists save time and efforts in meeting ISO 9001 requirements, and should, therefore, be part of an efficient ISO 9001 quality management system.